Spritan/IIT-M-notes/Statistics/Untitled.md

 - **For example**, age and weight would be considered numerical variables, while phone number and ZIP code would not be considered numerical variables.
 There are 2 types of numerical variables:
   - **Continuous variable**: A numerical variable that can take values on a continuous scale (e.g. age, weight).
   - **Discrete** **variable**: A numerical variable that only takes on whole numbers (e.g. number of visits).

+> Q. What kind of variable is latitude?
+>
+> a: Numerical, Continuous
+>
+> r:  Continuous numerical data take any value within an allowable range, whereby the range can be finite or infinite.
+Even though <u>Latitudes are in a finite range, they can have any value, with any level of specificity (or decimal places).
+So, latitudes, should be Continuous Numerical data.</u>
+>
+> Q. Number of days a group of students take to finish a school project is a:
+>
+> a: Quantitative and Discrete variable
+>
+> r:  For a particular group of students its a finite accurate value.
+>
+> Q. Suppose one is interested in calculating the weight of a bag (in kg) before leaving for the airport.
+What kind of variable is the weight of the bag?
+>
+> a: Quantitative and continuous
+>
+> r:

+#### Measurement units

+- Scale that defines the meaning of numerical data, such as weights measured in kilograms. prices in rupees, heights in centimetres. etc.
+  - The data that make up a numerical variable in a data table must share a common unit.

+### Cross- sectional and time-series data

+- **Time series**- data  recorded over time
+- **Timeplot** - graph of a time series showing values in chronological order
+- **Cross-sectional **- data observed at the same time

+## Introduction and types of Data - Scales of measurement

+### Scales of measurements

+- Data collection requires one of the scales of measurement: nominal ordinal, interval, or ratio.

+#### Nominal scale of measurement

+- When the data for a variable consists of labels or names used to identify the characteristics of an observation, the scale of measurement is considered  a **nominal** scale.
+  - **Eg**: Name, Board, Gender, Blood group etc.
+- Sometimes nominal variables might be numerically coded
+  - **Eg** : We might code Men as 1 and Women as 2.
+Or Code Men as 3 and Women as 1.
+Both codes are valid.

+- There is no ordering in variable.

+> Nominal: name categories without implying order